davinder12/CircuitHouseAssigment/README.md

 5. Retrofit

 # Instruction
-Minimum Api Version: 21 and Max Api Version: 34
+- Minimum Api Version: 21 and Max Api Version: 34
+- In this assignment, I am using the "TMDb API".
+Please verify that the access "**TOKEN**" in the Gradle file is active and not empty.

 ## Screens:
 1. Home Screen